 Although accessibility is a challenge, this Eastern European city is a must visit destination.

-Take your wheelchair to the top of the Rock of Gibraltar, and meet wild monkeys in the process.
+Take your wheelchair to the top of the Rock of Gibraltar, and meet the resident wild monkeys in the process.

 Luxembourg City’s medieval old town is a UNESCO World Heritage Site that is unmatched in beauty.